The Apprentice (American TV series) season 4: Candidates

 Unhappy with both the choice of candidates and the "street smarts" vs. "book smarts" premise from the preceding season, Trump went to the auditions and hand-picked 17 of the 18 candidates in season 4.
 In addition to candidate handpicking, Trump decided to go back to the premise of men versus women (there was eventually corporate restructuring).
 The all-women team named their corporation Capital Edge while the all-men team named their corporation Excel.

 Recalling how some of the contestants in season 3 such as Michael Tarshi and Tana Goertz abused their exemptions from getting fired by choosing to be lazy instead of continuing to work hard on the tasks they were given, Trump made a new rule for exemptions in this season.
 The winning project manager, throughout the season, may be exempt from firing for the following week only if the majority of the other members in their team believed he/she did a satisfactory job.
 In the previous two seasons, the winning project manager would automatically be exempt from firing.
-The season had 3 episodes end with multiple firings, 2 of them were double firings, and one was a quadruple firing.
+The season had 3 episodes end with multiple firings, 2 of them were double firings, and one was a quadruple firing, the largest in the show's history.